Fried Battered Apple Rings

-Fried battered apple rings are simple yet mouth-watering treat!
+Fried battered apple rings are a simple yet mouth-watering treat!
 Apple slices dipped in batter, deep-fried & coated in cinnamon sugar!

-I like making these in fall because the apples are in season but it’s not a rule!
+I like making these in the fall because the apples are in season but it’s not a rule!
 No matter when you make them, they will taste amazing.

 4 easy steps for the best fried apple rings: